EngincanV/presentations/README.md

 ## 2023

+In 2023, I participated as a speaker in **three online** ABP Community Talks.
+Here are the details:

 ### ABP Community Talks 2023.8: What’s coming with .NET 8.0 & ABP v8.0 (Online)

 * [📆 November 23, 2023 / Details](https://kommunity.com/volosoft/events/abp-community-talks-20238-whats-coming-with-net-80-abp-v80-a196d644)